Challenge level: 5 out of 5

 Reaching dizzy heights with stunning mountain vistas, we’re accompanied all the way by our wonderful ground handler, Dawa, who grew up in the Himalayas and knows the mountains like the back of his hand.
 Not only will you trek higher than most people will ever get a chance to do, you’ll also get an amazing insight into the beautiful local culture of the Sherpas and their yaks.

 This morning, we get to see one of the biggest Buddhist shrines in the world, Boudhanath Stupa, on a fascinating tour around the Nepalese capital of Kathmandu.
 Wandering through the monasteries that surround the shrine and seeing the Buddhist monks in prayer, this is the perfect calm before the storm!
 Getting an insight into not just one religion today, we also visit Nepal’s most famous Hindu temple, Pashupatinath, which sits on the banks of the Holy Bagmati River, where Hindu Sadhus, Holy men and pilgrims perform their ritual bathing.
-The early afternoon is free to relax in the spacious Tibet Hotel gardens or you may wish to visit Thamel, which, having been Kathmandu’s tourist centre for over four decades, is the best place to pick up some souvenirs and do some last-minute shopping.
+The early afternoon is free to relax at the hotel or you may wish to visit Thamel, which, having been Kathmandu’s tourist centre for over four decades, is the best place to pick up some souvenirs and do some last-minute shopping.
 Later in the afternoon, we’ll supply you with your trek pack and trek departure information.

 Early in the morning, we leave Kathmandu and catch an approx. forty-minute flight to Lukla, a mountain town sitting very close to Everest.
 The flight itself is awe-inspiring, as we fly parallel to the Himalayan giants bordering Nepal and Tibet.
 We touch down at the airstrip built by Sir Edmund Hillary and the Sherpas in the mid-sixties.
 Now at 2,600m, we have a chance to acclimatise and get used to the high altitude, while exploring the quite literally breath-taking town.
 We also have the special opportunity to visit the ‘Classrooms in the Sky Project’.
 This wonderful charity school was set up by Dawa, our challenge leader, and is dedicated to improving the educational opportunities in this remote mountain region of Nepal, so that children can explore and develop their potential.
 In the afternoon, we start our challenge with an easy walk and descend on a wide trail towards the Dudh Kosi, the highest river in eastern Nepal, which flows between two towering cliffs.
 We join the main trail just above the village of Chaurikharka (2,731m) and follow it to Namche Bazaar, the bustling capital of the Khumbu region.
 Continuing on, we pass through the small village of Ghat (2,550m) and cross the Dudh Kosi river again to our accommodation in the beautiful village of Phakding.